northstowekarate/northstowekarate.github.io/training/index.md

 We train regularly at [The Cabin, Northstowe](https://maps.app.goo.gl/wXcMAGknwyPFEgMp6) **Wednesdays 6.30-7.30pm** and on **Sundays 3-4pm**.

+Still unsure?
+You can find out more about our typical class structure on our [what to expect page](/training/what-to-expect/).

 ## Fees at a glance
 There are no monthly minimums — you only pay for the sessions you attend.